'Does anybody in America believe this?': Christie slams Trump claims in Fox News interview

 What you missed: Five takeaways from Donald Trump's Fox News interview on classified docs, China, Ukraine and more

-This article originally appeared on USA TODAY: Chris Christie slams Donald Trump for claims in Fox News interview
+This article originally appeared on Asbury Park Press: Chris Christie slams Donald Trump for claims in Fox News interview